Euchie23/GeoTentacles/projectA_hotspots/README.md

 # 🌊 Charting the Currents — 20-Year Spatio-Temporal Hotspot Analysis of Squid Catch

 ## 🌍 Real-World Value
-This project aggregates 20 years of squid catch data into spatial hotspots, helping fisheries managers, policymakers, and research teams identify persistent and emerging high-catch areas.
+This project aggregates 20 years of squid catch data into polygon-based spatial grid cells (0.25° × 0.25°), enabling robust hotspot detection and comparison across time.
 It enables evidence-based planning for marine resource management and enforcement of territorial fishing laws.

 **Who This Helps**
 - Fisheries agencies: identify high-density fishing areas for management and regulation